Are you vulnerable to corruption

 • existing or prior personal or business relationships

-• associating with others who may have a business or criminal interest in the public sector
+• associating with others who have a business or criminal interest in the public sector

 • breaching agencies’ declarable associations policies